SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     > **Note**: You can hide the Lakehouse Explorer panes on the left by using their **<<** icons.
 Doing so will help you focus on the notebook.

-1. Use the **▶ Run** cell button on the left side of the cell to execute it.
+1. Use the **Run** cell button on the left side of the cell to execute it.

     ![](./Images2/1/t3-4.png)